Wyoming Grasslands: Photographs by Michael Berman and William Sutton is now open!

 June 6, 2015 – August 29, 2015

-Reviving the work of John Mix Stanley as a leading American artist, Painted Journeys: The Art of John Mix Stanley brings together, for the first time, works representing every aspect of his remarkable artistic career.
+Reviving the work of John Mix Stanley as a leading American artist, the special exhibition Painted Journeys: The Art of John Mix Stanley brings together, for the first time, works representing every aspect of his remarkable artistic career.
 A remarkable traveler and adventurer, Stanley helped shape our national identity and western legacy.
 Little-known today despite being one of the most important painters of American Indians in his day, Stanley was also an excellent portraitist.
 This exhibition draws from the Center’s own collection as well as those of other cultural institutions and private collectors.

 Painted Journeys is supported in part by a grant from the Wyoming Arts Council, through funding from the National Endowment for the Arts and the Wyoming State Legislature, and by a grant from the National Endowment for the Arts.

 Join us also for a special symposium on the exhibition’s public opening day, Saturday, June 6, 2015